ZivaVatra/SDAT/README.md

 ### Job configuration file ##

 The job configuration file allows you to define certain scan jobs, if you have more than one type of scan job.
 For example, I have two types of job scans.
-My "Archive", which is for long term high quality storage of OCRed files, usually for documents that I have since shredded but may need a copy in future.
+My "Archive", which is for long term high quality storage of OCRed files, usually for documents that I have since shredded but may need a copy in future and my "Email" config, which uses a low resolution (and greyscale) scanning with no OCR for the smallest output suitable for attachment to e-mails.

 There are example configurations in the "config" directory, but a minimal configuration would look like this:
 ```
 $SCAN_DPI=450;
-$OCR_ENABLED=1;
+$OCR_ENABLED=1; # If you want to OCR the text and store it in the metadata
 $OUTFORMAT="pdf"; #"pdf" or "png" supported only
 $ADF_ENABLED=1;
-$ENABLE_DUPLEX=1; # If your scanner supports it, automatically scan both sides
+$ENABLE_DUPLEX=1; # If your scanner supports it, automatically scan both sides, ADF scanners usually do
 push @EXTRAOPTS, qw/--page-height 320 --page-width 211 -x 211 -y 320 --mode color/;
 1; # This is always needed at the end